anthony12031/note-taking-app/README.md

 A warm, friendly note-taking application with category-based organization, built with Django REST Framework and Next.js.

+> **Built entirely with an AI-driven workflow** using the [ai-driven-workflow](https://github.com/anthony12031/ai-driven-workflow) Cursor plugin — from design analysis to implementation, testing, and bug fixes.
+No code was written manually.
+See the full [AI-Driven Development Workflow](#ai-driven-development-workflow) section below.

 ## Tech Stack

 | Layer      | Technology                                         |